nvdieu/Database-Design-Toolkit/README.md

 A Prolog-based logic engine designed to automate and verify Relational Database Design processes, including Functional Dependency analysis, Key discovery, and Normalization.

 ## 🚀 Overview
-Building on the logic patterns used in our **Wumpus World** project, the `dbdtool` library provides a robust environment for students to practice database normalization.
+The `dbdtool` library provides a robust environment for students to practice database normalization.
 It automates complex mathematical tasks such as finding Minimal Covers and performing BCNF decompositions.

 ## 🛠 Installation & Setup
 1. **Prerequisites**: Ensure [SWI-Prolog](https://www.swi-prolog.org/) is installed on your system (Windows/macOS/Linux).